carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 ~~~
 {: .output}

-Now, we need to create one data set with all files `.faa`.
+Now, we need to create one dataset with the sequences from all of our genomes.
+We will use it to generate a database, which is a set of files that have the information of our FASTA file but in a format that BLAST can use to align the query sequences to sequences in the database.

 ~~~
 $ cat *.faa > mini-genomes.faa
 ~~~
 {: .language-bash}

-We will create the folders to make the blast dataset and to run blastp.
-Also we move the file `mini-genomes.faa` to this new directory.
+Now let's create the folders for the BLAST database and for the `blastp` run, and move the new file `mini-genomes.faa` to this new directory.

 ~~~
 $ mkdir -p ~/pan_workshop/results/blast/mini/output_blast/